mdavidson9/docs.balsamiq.com/content/jira/transition-guide.md

 ## Customers with Expired Maintenance for Mockups for JIRA

-If you have not kept up the maintenance on your Mockups for JIRA license, but left the plugin enabled, you may still have users who use Mockups for JIRA from time to time.
+If you have not kept up the maintenance on your Mockups for JIRA license, but left the plugin enabled, you may have users who were still using Mockups for JIRA from time to time.

 In the old version of the add-on, if you have expired maintenance you are still able to use the add-on, with a EULA violation warning, to give you time to complete your renewal.

 As Mockups 3 for JIRA Cloud is based on Marketplace's automatic renewal subscription model, you will be required to have a paid subscription to use the add-on once your 30 day trial ends.

-We will be retiring the old version of the plugin around May 9, 2016.
-After that date, you'll need to start a [30 day trial](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/installation) and subscribe to Mockups 3 for JIRA Cloud in order to use our add-on.
+We retired the old version of the plugin in June 2016.
+If you wish to use our add-on, you'll need to start a [30 day trial](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/installation) and subscribe to Mockups 3 for JIRA Cloud.

 As always, if you have any questions, concerns, or problems, we're here to help!
 [Contact us](https://balsamiq.com/company/contact/#/s/m4j)!